YouTube for Artists

 #2: Find your SEO keywords

 For every video, you need a keyword strategy.
 Why?
 Because your video alone cannot be found.
 Unless you have an enormous amount of social media following elsewhere (Instagram or Facebook), otherwise you don’t have followers on Youtube who will discover your videos.
 Find some keywords that best describe your video and enter in Google search bar.
 For example: ‘abstract artist’ or ‘abstract art paintings’.
 I use some SEO tools to verify the keywords.
 My favourite tool is Keywords Everywhere (Update: not free anymore we will propose another list of tools) it’s a web browser plugin that gives you data on search volume and competition.

 For example in this case below, there are 2900 persons per month searching for “abstract artist”, the cost per click (CPC indicates that the investment on Google Ads is pretty high, and the Competition is from 0 to 1, so it would be better if you start to find out closer to 0 than 1.
 We will make an article on SEO for artists later.

 #3: Search your competition

 Now you can see a list of people making a video or writing articles on how to draw anime.
 They are your competition.
 Do thorough research on your most competent competitors and see how you can ‘beat’ them.
 Perhaps you can make better videos?
-Or longer video explaining more things?
+Or a longer video explaining more things?
 Or very different videos?
 Make sure you bring more value to your viewers.

 Now you can hit the REC button and start recording.
 Practice makes perfect!
 Probably you won’t get it right the first time.
 Don’t worry you can do several takes and later in post-production, you can mix different takes.
 Just wear the same outfit and same hairstyle so you don’t make your videos ‘jumpy’.